Singing lessons near me in Portland, OR

 The Essence of Singing

-Jenelle taught about 1 month ago
+Jenelle taught 2 months ago

 The Tutor and Student worked on vocal techniques, focusing on legato phrasing, range extension exercises, and song application.
 They practiced exercises to fill vocal gaps and increase vocal power and richness for dramatic expression, with plans to continue this practice.